Aagashjoe25/VSDSquadron-FM/blue_led/readme.md

 ### Code Modifications
 * I got the idea of using the clock divider and `test_wire` to control the blue LED by passing it as the PWM signal to the `SB_RGBA_DRV` primitive.
 * Modified the clock divider to make a 1Hz clock to see the blinking and used the `test_wire` as `blink_enable`.
+* *Used the external hardware clk from pin 20 directly instead of using the SB_HFOSC primitive which used the internal oscillator.
 * Thus, I connected the `blink_enable` wire to I/O pin 3 and added logic in the program such that if `blink_enable` is high, it should make the `blue_led` blink.

 ---